-What is Bitcoin?
+What Is Bitcoin?

 The first block was mined on the 3rd of January 2009 which was called “The genesis block”.
 The reward for finishing that block was 50 Bitcoins and thus began the Bitcoin network.

-A fun fact about Bitcoin is that its first transaction purchased two pizzas for the low price of 10,000 BTC.
-At the time of writing, that amount of coins is worth a whopping £56 million.
+A fun fact about Bitcoin is that it was first used to purchase two pizzas for the low price of 10,000 BTC.
+Today, that amount of coins is worth a whopping £56 million.

 What Is a Cryptocurrency?

 A cryptocurrency is a secure digital property that has a real-world value through its exchange.
-It’s basically a form of electronic money decentralised to ensure security.
+It is basically a form of electronic money that is decentralised to ensure security.

 What Are Blockchains?

-Typically, the term blockchain describes a massive network of users that have opted to lend their computer’s computing power to process transactions in exchange for a small transaction fee.
+The term blockchain describes a massive network of users that have opted to lend their computer’s computing power to process transactions in exchange for a small transaction fee.

 Where Do Bitcoins Come From?